xuzhidao/hurricane_mobile_exercise/README.md

 # hurricane_mobile_interview

-Please don't Fork this repo
+Please Fork this repo to your own space and create new branch

-Creat branch with your name
+-- Creat branch with your name
-Check in your code
+-- Check in your code